Yash-Prajapati7/CurrencyWatch/README.md

-# Currency Exchange Rate Tracker
+# CurrencyWatch

-Welcome to the Currency Exchange Rate Tracker!
+Welcome to the CurrencyWatch!
 This web application provides up-to-date exchange rates using real-time data from a reliable API.
 The project is built with HTML, CSS, and JavaScript.

 ## Features